-A student once asked me, "Should a person comply with every etiquette rule?"
+A reluctant student asked me, "Should a person try to follow every old etiquette rule?"

 My answer was, "It depends."
 An etiquette guideline from 200 years ago such as leaving a calling card when you attempt to visit someone, wouldn't fit with today's social environment.
 Today, we can text, email, or call to let someone know we stopped by.

-Aiming for more awareness helps you know if a courtesy is to be extended, a kind word said, or gratitude expressed.
+Aiming for greater personal awareness helps you know if a courtesy is to be extended, a kind word said, or gratitude expressed.
 And sometimes, it means just being quiet or saying, "No, thank you."

 As P. M. Forni, author of Choosing Civility, the Twenty-five Rules of Considerate Conduct put it, "Courtesy, politeness, manners, and civility are all, in essence, forms of awareness."
 We need to de-trivialize the notions of good manners and civility.

-The more aware and mindful of the people around you, yourself and the space you occupy, and the actions you take, the more "etiquette-ful" you become.
-Etiquette is all about "how-to."
+The more aware and mindful of the people around you, yourself, and the actions you take, the more "etiquette-ful" you can become.